-As a retirement and aged care organisation, the health and wellbeing of our residents is at the absolute forefront of our operations at SwanCare.
-We understand that COVID-19, or coronavirus, is highly contagious and the people most at risk are the elderly, very young children those diagnosed with chronic medical conditions and people with compromised immune systems.
+As a retirement and residential aged care organisation, the health and wellbeing of our residents is at the absolute forefront of our operations at SwanCare.
+We understand that COVID-19 (Coronavirus) is highly transmissible and is a cause of concern for those with certain vulnerabilities, including the elderly and those with pre-existing medical conditions.

 Retirement Living Guidance and Updates